zeroinfinity2/py-weather/README.md

-# py-weather-extention
+# py-weather
-A weather extension for rainmeter, written in Python
+A python weather script, originally writtten for Rainmeter.